nuuuwan/news_lk3_data/README.md

 *2024-06-14 03:31:49* · [`dailyftlk`](https://www.ft.lk/columns/Deshamanya-Dr-Nissanka-Wijeyeratne-A-rare-personality-above-normal-human-frailty/4-763059) · `en`

+Among these politicians, Nissanka was a lotus flower that had blossomed high in the waters.
+Its fragrance was spreading all around.
+He was straight forward as a civil servant, Water Bearing Official of the Temple of the Sacred Tooth Relic, and a minister in the Government.
+While holding any of these positions, there were no allegations against him.
+It is a testimony to his honesty, frankness, and straightforwardness in handling public posts.
+These are the qualities which Nissanka had left with us

 I have not met Deshamanya Dr. Nissanka Wijeyeratne, known to everyone as Nissanka, in person.
 I have watched him performing as a civil servant and minister, listened to his speeches, and spoken to his friends to know enough about him to pen this appreciation on his 100th birth anniversary falling on 14 June.

-I will focus on two matters.
-One is his success as the lay custodian of the Temple of the Sacred Tooth Relic of the Buddha known as Diyawadana Nilame in Sinhala which can be directly rendered to English as the Water Bearing Official.
-The other is his rare display of accountability as the Minister of Justice when there was a jail breakout and prison mutiny leading to the death of two inmates in 1988.

 ...